You Cannot Control Relationships

 A field note on how generations learn to survive the same room differently.
 Some by getting louder, some by getting smaller, and some by putting an iPad between themselves and the world.
 An essay about noise as inheritance, manners as class, and what public spaces reveal about private nervous systems.

-Is Scientific Non-Communication Always a Failure — or Sometimes an Ethical Containment Strategy?
+Is Scientific Non-Communication Always a Failure?
+Or sometimes an Ethical Containment Strategy?

-An exploratory essay on whether silence is always a failure—or sometimes an ethical necessity in science, ethics, and public life.
+An exploratory essay on whether silence is always a failure, or sometimes an ethical necessity in science, ethics, and public life.